partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 # Summary
 [summary]: #summary

 This RFC defines the PartiQL specification for the operators: UNION, INTERSECT, and EXCEPT.
+The behavior of each operator conforms to the SQL standard in strict typing mode.
+In the absence of schemas, each operator is equivalent to the mathematical definitions of the respective multi-set operator where member equality is consistent with the equality in the *GROUP BY* clause.

 # Motivation
 [motivation]: #motivation

 The operators UNION, INTERSECT, and EXCEPT have been defined since SQL-92 specifications, yet these are missing from the PartiQL spec.
 In SQL, these operators are the typical bag (set if DISTINCT) union, intersect, and difference respectively for *union-compatible* relations.
-Unlike SQL, PartiQL is schemaless and therefore these operators are valid for arbitrary expressions — including a SFW block.
+In the presence of schemas, the PartiQL set operators are compatible with the ISO SQL specification for set operators; however, PartiQL extends these operators to allow for combining arbitrary values such as bags of heterogenous tuples.
+SQL compatbility is discussed in the following section, and a detailed look at SQL set operators can be found in Appendix A.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+## Definition

 Each bag operator has the form *q S q'* where *q* and *q'* are of type *\<query\>* and *S* is the operator.
 Additionally, the operator may be suffixed with *ALL* which indicates the output may have duplicate elements.
 In its absence, duplicates are eliminated from the final result.
 Arguments of the operators are coerced into bags with the following behavior.